vedang-r/gravity_simulator/README.md

 Of course the simulation cannot be infinitely accurate since i can only calculate for a finite dt, but the variable dt can be changed for more accuracy.
 (Default dt = 1/30)

 # Running the .exe file
+For Windows:
+Download the file "gravity_simulator.exe", and run it.
 Every time it is executed, it starts out with random values for all particles.
 Press 'q' to exit.
 Windows may show warning message saying "Windows protected your PC", in this case, click on 'more options' and 'run anyway'.